 For the grad in need of a new wardrobe

 They’re entering into a whole new phase of life, one where the sorority semi-formal dress collection may no longer be appropriate.
 On the other hand, they’re unlikely to have a ton of spare cash for new suits and impressive workwear.
 Enter Rent the Runway.
 It’s eco-friendly, easy to use and gives them the tools to always look the part.

-So they can reminisce about their old morning commute while sipping coffee on their new morning commute.
+So they can reminisce about their old morning walk across campus while sipping coffee on their new morning commute.
 There are also wine, whiskey and beer glasses, if they prefer to imbibe while being nostalgic.

 Waking up to start their day is much easier and also much more pleasant with this alarm clock that mimics sunrise.
 The light gradually intensifies to gently rouse them from sleep rather than jolting them out of REM with loud beeping.

 We’re willing to bet your recent grad is itching to go traveling right about now.
-Even if they end up going with family, friends or by themselves, this book is an excellent guide to making the most out of both the planning process and the trip itself.
+Even if they have to wait a few months ‘til they’re vaccinated and can travel safely, this book will be super useful.
+It’s an excellent guide to making the most out of both the planning process and the trip itself.

 Sure. all they know how to cook is scrambled eggs, but at least now those eggs will slide right off the pan and can be cleaned without any scrubbing.
 (Just be sure to warn them never to put a non-stick pan in the dishwasher!)

 When in doubt, go with a gorgeous vase of blooms.
 This particular bouquet features alstroemeria, solidago and aster, plus a succulent that she can plant once the flowers have seen better days.